min2ha/ukwa-site/content/target/339312717/index.en.md

   "subject": "Easter Rising "
 }

-# Changed Utterly: Ireland and the Easter Rising

 1916 Easter Rising blog created by the Manuscripts & Archives Research Library of Trinity College, Dublin.
 It consists of blog posts based on the archival materials held by Trinity College Library.